RELIGION & PHILOSOPHY OVERVIEW

 Encouraging this process is a task shared in every aspect of School life; it cannot be confined to the work of a single department, nor to a set of academic goals.
 Nevertheless, the Department of Religion and Philosophy seeks to make a major and distinctive contribution to this process.

 Religion and Philosophy is taught throughout the school from Year 7 through to the Sixth Form.
 Pupils are able to take GCSE Religious Studies (Philosophy and Applied Ethics through Christianity) and can also choose the subject at A level, when it becomes the study of Epistemology, Philosophy of Religion, Ethics and Philosophy of Mind.

-From Year 7 to 9 pupils are given the opportunity to study six major world religions, and explore introductory courses on the Philosophy of Religion and Ethics.
-Pupils are enabled to acquire knowledge and understanding of major religions and faiths and reflect upon the impact of religious belief and practice on the lives of believers.
-From the outset, pupils are encouraged to explore the ethical, philosophical and spiritual questions raised by and through religion and develop skills of critical evaluation and reasoned analysis.
+From Year 7 to 9 students are given the opportunity to study six major world religions, and explore introductory courses on the Philosophy of Religion and Ethics.
+Students are enabled to acquire knowledge and understanding of major religions and faiths and reflect upon the impact of religious belief and practice on the lives of believers.
+From the outset, students are encouraged to explore the ethical, philosophical and spiritual questions raised by and through religion and develop skills of critical evaluation and reasoned analysis.

 THE RELIGION & PHILOSOPHY CURRICULUM

 100% A*-A grades achieved at GCSE in 2016.

 The department’s teaching is non-confessional and non-denominational.
 Teachers seek to ensure that what is said in classrooms does not presume nor seek to nurture any one faith position (including agnosticism or atheism).
 Teaching aims to stimulate serious engagement with fundamental questions and ensures a space in which both conviction and doubt can been explored.
 Most importantly apathy towards the subject matter is challenged.
 Within the classroom, the diversity of opinion about religious issues that exists within the school community is drawn out and celebrated.